REFUSR/REFUSR/DOC/blog/posts/something.md

 ---
 title: Mind Flayers
 author: Janet Jackson
-abstract: They are extremely dangerous.
+abstract: "They are extremely dangerous.
+Extreme caution should be taken at all times when dealing with Mind Flayers, or as they are known amongs themselves, the Ilithid."
 date: 1988-02-23
 tags: [mindflayers, danger, watchout]
 ---